Insurance Coverage

-Your doctor may determine, based on your health history, that you need pre-surgical testing.
-His or her office will call to schedule the appointment and will indicate the tests you may need before your surgery.
-If you need to cancel or reschedule, call your doctor’s office.
+Your surgeon’s office will call to schedule your pre-anesthesia testing appointment and will indicate the tests you may need before your surgery.
+If you need to cancel or reschedule, call your surgeon’s office.

-Take all prescribed medications as you normally would the day of your pre-surgical testing office visit.
-You may eat and drink the morning of this office visit.
-If you are bringing a lab work requisition from a provider other than your surgeon to be completed on the same day, please check with that provider to verify whether you should or should not eat or drink for their lab work.
+Take all prescribed medications as you normally would the day of your Pre-Anesthesia Testing visit.
+You may eat and drink the morning of your Pre-Anesthesia Testing visit.
+If you are bringing a lab work requisition from a provider other than your surgeon in to be completed on the same day, please check with that provider to verify whether you should or should not eat or drink for their lab work.
 Also, please let the registration caregiver know that you have an additional lab requisition.
+You DO NOT need to schedule a lab appointment via MyChart for Pre-surgery lab work.
+You will be checked in for lab work after your Pre-Anesthesia Testing appointment.

-A registered nurse will call you within 24 hours of your surgery date to review important information with you, including:
+A registered nurse will call you within 24-48 hours of your Pre-Anesthesia Testing to review important information with you, including:

 Preparing for Surgery